redotvideo/revideo/README.md

 our [Discord server](https://discord.com/invite/MVJsrqjy3j).

 #### News 🔥
+- [06/05/2024] Check out our new [SaaS Template](https://github.com/redotvideo/examples/tree/main/saas-template) if you want to build a video editing app with Revideo
 - [05/21/2024] We released an
   [example](https://github.com/redotvideo/revideo-examples/tree/main/google-cloud-run-parallelized)
   on how to parallelize rendering jobs with Google Cloud Functions